-3 Lessons The White House Could Learn After The Downfall of Another Trump Nominee
+3 Lessons The White House Could Learn After The Downfall Of Another Trump Nominee

 There hasn't been a lot of public self-reflection on what could have been done better.
 But there are reasons why, in addition to higher Cabinet turnover than his predecessors, President Trump is lagging behind past presidents in the number of people nominated and confirmed for Senate-confirmable positions.

-Here are 3 lessons that could be gleaned:
+Here are three lessons that could be gleaned:

 1. Governing from the gut has its downsides